IN THIS ARTICLE

 1. Start the path

 Let’s start the Path!
 You can start your path in a couple of ways – either with one of our Manual Tasks, Snippet-based Condition, or traditionally, with an email.
-Above we will show you a campaign with email in the first step.
+We will show you a campaign with email in the first step below.

 You can type in the content of your message right here, in the editor, or paste it from a plain text editor, such as Notepad or TextEdit.

 Make sure that you’re not copying formatted text from editors such as Word, as it might cause your email to not render properly in your prospect’s inbox.

 For copying and pasting formatted text, paste it into Notepad/TextEdit first (to remove formatting), and copy it again from there, then paste it into Woodpecker’s editor.